When Can You Get Pregnant? Knowing When You Are Fertile to Conceive

-During the monthly menstrual cycle, a woman is either in what is often called the 'safe' period (when pregnancy can’t take place) or the fertile period when pregnancy can occur.
+During the monthly menstrual cycle, a woman is either in what is often called the 'safe' period (when pregnancy is less likely) or the fertile period when pregnancy is more likely to occur.

 Many believe that ovulation occurs on Day 14 of the menstrual cycle, in which Day One is the first day when the menstrual cycle begins.
 However having sex on day 14 may not guarantee getting pregnant because women's cycles often vary from the quite common 28 day cycle.